eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 2. Add a deployment registry.

-3. Create a new project
+3. Create a new project.

-4. Copy an existing project to your remote connection
+4. Copy an existing project to your remote connection.

 # 1. Connect your IDE's Codewind extension to your remote instance of Codewind